OasisDigital/angular-aot-closure/README.md

 -rw-------+ 1 kcordes  staff    8273 Mar  8 22:09 www/zone.min.js.br
 ```

-The .br files represent the approximate network transfer amount when
-operating at scale with file served using Brotli compression.

 This application uses several of the Angular main modules, and various
 RxJS operators.
 The resulting JavaScript "on the wire" is 48K bytes.
 This seems quite satisfactory.